Invariance of Immersed Floer cohomology under Maslov flows: Invariance for birth-death singularities

 \end{definition}

 The informal version of this definition was described in the introduction in \eqref{informal}.
-The derivative of the map \eqref{psi} is the identity plus corrections from holomorphic tree disks with output on the tangency and inputs the Maurer-Cartan element, except for a single input with the given tangent vector $x \in \cI(\phi_{-\eps})$: { We show below that \eqref{deriv} gives an isomorphism of Floer cohomologies.
+The derivative of the map \eqref{psi} is the identity plus corrections from holomorphic tree disks with output on the tangency and inputs the Maurer-Cartan element, except for a single input with the given tangent vector $x \in \cI(\phi_{-\eps})$: